vladcc/parse-opts/README.txt

 does not copy argv, but does change the strings.
 If a long option name ends in with a '=', the '=' is replaced with '\0', as is the first delimiter after a sub-argument, if opts_get_sub_arg() is used.

+There's a code generator in parse-opts/parse-opts-code-generator, so you don't have to write all minutiae by hand.